Analyticsphere/flatteningRequests/queryGenerators/README.md

 ### queryGenerators

+These query generators and the associated input files were originally written by Warren Lu and are now maintained by Jake Peters.

 The *queryGenerators* directory contains sub-directories for each scheduled query.
 Each folder contains the files required to generate a query.
 For instance, M2 contains the following files:

 -   ***M2QueryGenerator.js*** - A JavaScript program that generates queries.